StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/makedate.md

 ## Parameters

-* `year`: Year ranges from 0 to 9999.The supported data type is INT.
+- `year`: It ranges from 0 to 9999.
+NULL is returned if this range is exceeded.

-* `dayOfYear`: The second parameter is day of year.
-In order to maintain the same semantics as the function dayofyear, if this number is greater than 366 or is 366 in a non-leap year, then it is not a day of year
-  .
 The supported data type is INT.

+- `dayOfYear`: the day of year.
+The supported data type is INT.
+In order to maintain the same semantics as the function dayofyear, if this number is greater than 366 or is 366 in a non-leap year, it is not a day of year.

 ## Return value

+Returns the date on the dayOfYear-th day of the given year.

+- `year` must be in the range of [0,9999].
+Otherwise, NULL is returned.
-Returns the date on the dayOfYear-th day of the given year day-of-year must be between 1 and the number of days in the current year (365 in normal years, 366 in leap years), otherwise the result is NULL.
+- `dayOfYear` must be between 1 and the number of days in the current year (365 in normal years, 366 in leap years).
+Otherwise, NULL is returned.
-The result is also NULL if either argument is NULL.
+-The result is also NULL if either argument is NULL.

 ## Examples

 ```Plain Text